ycswaves/yamato-meteor/README.md

 - Form error message placement is tightly coupled with `<div class="form-control">` using `id` attribute, and is mapped at the client-side JS file by `var formErrDivID` object.
 This is because SimpleSchema validation failure will return attribute name of the field with error, so that's the only clue to refer back to where the error occurs.
 So **Any changes to the div id in `<template name="addProperty">` requires updates on `var formErrDivID` too**

+- Contact info in 'add property' form directly uses similar schema like `Schema.UserProfile` in `users_col.js`. **Any updates on `Schema.UserProfile` requires updates on

 - Every new collection added should has a `subscribe` call in `client/subscriptions.js` and `publish` call in `server/publications.js`.
   - Also remember to set permissions for the collection like below:

   ```JavaScript
   Images.allow({
     insert: function(userId) {